 One other accessory that you may want to include are locks.
 There are multiple varieties, such as B-locks, side lock closures, and discharge chutes with plastic locks.
 A bulk bag representative can point you in the right direction if you aren’t sure whether or not you require this accessory.

-Ready to Purchase the Right Bulk Bag for Your Business?
+Ready to Purchase the Right FIBC Bag for Your Business?

-Looking for more details about FIBC bulk bags?
+Looking for more technical details about handling your FIBC bag?
 Grab your copy of our Ultimate Guide to FIBC Safety.

 Tags: Flexible Packaging